phalcon-orphanage/docs/docs/en/3.1/cache.md

 * You are using a lot of helpers and the output generated is almost always the same
 * You are accessing database data constantly and these data rarely change

-<h5 class='alert alert-warning'>*NOTE* Even after implementing the cache, you should check the hit ratio of your cache over a period of time.
+<h5 class='alert alert-warning' markdown='1'>*NOTE* Even after implementing the cache, you should check the hit ratio of your cache over a period of time.
 This can easily be done, especially in the case of Memcache or Apc, with the relevant tools that the backends provide.</h5>

 <a name='caching-behavior'></a>
 ## Caching Behavior